TaosCaleb/GitHubAssesmentTaos/python_code/README.md

 ```
 be sure that the `auth-vals.json` is created before starting docker-compose

-- If you happen to see 404 errors in the logs, this may be a permissions issue caused by a few possible reasons
+- If you happen to see `404` errors in the logs, this may be a permissions issue caused by a few possible reasons
  1. The api token was not granted enough permissions
  2. There is an empty `auth-vals.json` file in the `python_code` directory, remove it and restart docker compose
+  - This is a result of the the mounting process by docker, if you restart the docker-compose (`docker-compose down` then `docker-compose up`) the empty `auth-vals.json` file will be read instead of the proper `auth-vals.json` file in the parent directory
  3. The `auth-vals.json` file is misconfigured, see example above for proper form